HeylelOS/cyberd/docs/inter-process-communications.md

 - \<command\>: One byte unsigned integer, representing the kind of command.
 In the following section, the value will be represented using an hexadecimal notation.
 - \<when\>: Eight bytes integer, interpreted as a unix timestamp, corresponds to universal UTC time.
 - \<removed capabilities\>: Eight bytes integer, bitmask of removed capabilities, each \<command\> value is represented by the \<command\>th bit.
-- \<name\> refers to a filename not beginning with a '.', nor composed by any '/', ended by a zero byte (also called referred to as NUL character).
+- \<name\> refers to a filename not beginning with a `.`, nor composed by any `/`, ended by a zero byte (also referred to as NUL character).
 The filename max size also applies, to avoid attacks by buffer overflow.

 ## Daemons related commands